 State and local governments are joining some private and nonprofit companies in capitalizing on graduates’ concerns in a sluggish economy about repaying their student debt to attract new residents, talent and consumer dollars.
 Outstanding loans total about $1 trillion, topping U.S. credit-card debt.
 In Kansas, the perk has attracted 411 applicants representing 33 states, according to Chris Harris, who manages the program for the state Commerce Department in Topeka.

 “We were trying to address a loss of young population,” Harris said.
 People drawn to the state through the program will reinvigorate local economies by bringing families with them and buying houses, he said.

 Among companies, Tenet Healthcare Corp.
-(THC), which owns or operates hospitals and health-care facilities across the U.S., promotes loan-repayment incentives in its job ads.
+(THC:US), which owns or operates hospitals and health-care facilities across the U.S., promotes loan-repayment incentives in its job ads.
 Some of the Dallas-based company’s facilities started offering the perk in 2003.

 Students in health professions often graduate with high debt burdens, making companies with loan-repayment plans especially attractive.
 Physician-recruitment company Cejka Search Inc. has seen health-care providers, including St. Louis- based BJC Medical Group, begin to offer repayment plans in compensation packages for physicians in the past few years.

 “The need to use it has become intensified,” said Mary Barber, vice president for marketing at Cejka.

 Kansas allocated $1 million for the first year of its program, which applies to 50 rural counties that have seen a 10 percent population drop since 2000.